A ROS multi-ontology references services: OWL reasoners and application prototyping issues: Applications and Conclusions

-We introduced the ARMOR service to manipulate OWL ontologies and fully query their reasoners within a ROS architecture.
-ARMOR is based on a flexible set of messages allowing for the direct access of several OWL features from any component of the architecture.
-It ensures synchronization between client calls, and flexibility through procedure \emph{injection}.
-It also provides an easy interface to OWL2 representations.
+This paper introduces the ARMOR service to manipulate OWL ontologies and query their reasoners in a ROS-based architecture.
+ARMOR services are available through a flexible message allowing for the direct access OWL features from any component of the architecture.
+It ensures synchronisation between client calls and flexibility through procedure injection.
+Also, ARMOR allows for an easy interface between robotic architectures and OWL representations, and we practically showed it during a tutorial presented at the ROS Development Conference 2018\footnote{\url{http://www.theconstructsim.com/ros-developers-online-conference-2018-rdc-worldwide/ros-developers-conference-speaker-alessio-capitanelli}.
+Code available at \url{https://github.com/EmaroLab/armor_rds_tutorial}.}.
+The tutorial is focused on the control of mobile robots based on a topological environment representation and SLAM.